hashchange/jquery.documentsize/README.md

 For specific documents, e.g. in an embedded iframe or a child window you have access to, pass the document as an argument: `$.documentWidth( myIframe.contentDocument )` or `$.documentHeight( myIframe.contentDocument )`.

-## Why?
-Doesn't jQuery tell me the document size when I check $( document ).width() and .height()?
+## What does it do that jQuery doesn't?

+You might wonder why you'd even need such a plugin.
+After all, jQuery can detect the dimensions of the document out of the box, just by calling `$(document).width()` and `$(document).height()`.
+Right?

-Well it does, but jQuery resorts to guesswork.
+Well, yes, but jQuery resorts to guesswork.
 It queries five properties and simply picks the largest one.
 That approach works in most cases, but it is not reliable across the board.

 - Results are inaccurate in IE < 11 when there is a scroll bar on one axis, but not on the other. jQuery erroneously adds the width of the scroll bar to the document.
 - Results are downright unpredictable in Firefox and IE when both the documentElement and the body are set to anything other than `overflow: visible`.